open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/browser.md

 You may also want to use the `BatchSpanProcessor` to export spans in batches in order to more efficiently use resources.

-To export traces to the console, modify `document-load.ts` or `document-load.js` so that it matches the following code snippet:
+To export traces to the console, modify `document-load.ts|js` so that it matches the following code snippet:

 {{< tabs TypeScript JavaScript >}}